Adventure sailing from Norway to London

 Sail down the coast of Norway, across the North Sea, and down the river Thames into the heart of London

 This is a typical itinerary for the route from Norway to England.
-What makes an adventure sailing holiday so special however is that there can be no fixed itinerary and the wind and the weather ultimately shape what’s possible each day.
+What makes an adventure sailing holiday so unique, however, is that there can be no fixed itinerary and the wind and the weather ultimately shape what’s possible each day.

 Day 1: Joining day